cunilog/cunilog/using.md

 logTextU8l_static ("Another line.", 13);
 logTextU8l_static ("And another one.", USE_STRLEN);

-// Just before the application exists shut down logging and deallocate its resources.
+// Just before the application exists shut down the logging target and deallocate
+//	its resources.
 ShutdownCUNILOG_TARGETstatic ();		// Blocks until the queue is empty.
 DoneCUNILOG_TARGETstatic ();
 ```